-For the deferred and payout annuity contracts, if the assets supporting the liabilities maintain a temporary net unrealized gain position at the balance sheet date, loss recognition testing assumptions are updated to exclude such gains from future cash flows by reflecting the impact of reinvestment rates on future yields.
-If a future loss is anticipated under this basis, any additional shortfall indicated by loss recognition tests is recognized as a reduction in accumulated other comprehensive income (shadow loss recognition) and an increase in liabilities for future policy benefits.
-The change in these adjustments, net of tax, is included with the change in net unrealized appreciation of investments that is credited or charged directly to other comprehensive income.
+For the deferred and payout annuity contracts, if the assets supporting the liabilities maintained a temporary net unrealized gain position at the balance sheet date, loss recognition testing assumptions were updated to exclude such gains from future cash flows by reflecting the impact of reinvestment rates on future yields.
+If a future loss was anticipated under this basis, any additional shortfall indicated by loss recognition tests was recognized as a reduction in accumulated other comprehensive income (shadow loss recognition) and an increase in liabilities for future policy benefits.
+The change in these adjustments, net of tax, was included with the change in net unrealized appreciation of investments that is credited or charged directly to other comprehensive income.

-In 2017, the Company did not recognize any pre-tax adjustments related to actual loss recognition.
-In 2016, the Company recognized pre-tax adjustments of \$169 million, which increased policyholder benefit expense to record actual loss recognition.
+In 2018 and 2017, the Company did not recognize any pre-tax adjustments related to actual loss recognition.